 There were also hospitals, including teaching hospitals, where students could learn how to treat patients.

 Cairo (in Egypt), Harran (in Turkey) and Baghdad (in Iraq) had famous hospitals.

 The name given to hospitals was "bimaristan," from a Persian word meaning "house of the sick."

-Female doctors were not uncommon in medieval Islamic medical practice, according to an article published in The Lancet in 2009.
+Female doctors were not uncommon in medieval Islamic medical practice, according to

 Some women from the families of famous physicians appear to have received elite medical training, and they probably treated both males and females.

 Others would have provided medical care without formal training, as a family member or a neighbor.

 One advantage of women being able to provide health care was that they would be more likely to understand women's health issues.

 Another was that fathers and male guardians would prefer women to see a female attendant, although treatment from males was deemed appropriate in some cases.